pinojs/pino-pretty/Readme.md

 error like objects.
 Default: `err,error`.
 + `--messageKey` (`-m`): Define the key that contains the main log message.
 Default: `msg`.
-+ `--systemZone` (`-s`): When translating the time to a human readable format, use the system timezone for displaying the time.
-See `--translateTime` for more information on the output format.
-+ `--translateTime` (`-t`): Translate the epoch time value into a human readable UTC date and time string.
-The default format string is `'yyyy-mm-dd HH:MM:ss.l o'`.
++ `--translateTime` (`-t`): Translate the epoch time value into a human readable in `UTC`.
+The default pattern is `'yyyy-mm-dd HH:MM:ss.l o'` time in UTC.
+IF want to translate to the local system's timezone, require `SYS:` prefix at input format string.
 For a list of available pattern letters see the [`dateformat` documentation](https://www.npmjs.com/package/dateformat#mask-options).

 <a id="api"></a>